puppetlabs/puppet-docs/source/pe/2.5/console_auth.markdown

 Following standard security practices, user passwords are hashed with a salt and then stored in a database separated from other console data.
 Authentication is built on CAS, an industry standard, single sign-on protocol.

+**Note:** By default, CAS authentication for the console runs over port 443.
+If your console needs to access CAS on a different host/port, you can configure that in `/etc/puppetlabs/dmv/cas_client_config_yml`.

 User Access and Privileges
 -----
 Depending on the access privileges assigned to them, users will be able to see and access different parts of the console.
 Specifically: